 - blood in the semen or urine

-- pain in the hip, pelvis, lower back, or thigh
+- pain in the hip, pelvis, back, or ribs

 - problems urinating